Table of Contents

-The Los Angeles Abrasion test is carried out on aggregates in order to determine the hardness and abrasion characteristic i.e. ability to resist degradation due to imposed wheel load.
+The Los Angeles Abrasion Test is carried out on aggregates to determine the hardness and abrasion characteristics, i.e. ability to resist degradation due to imposed wheel load.

-Steel balls are used as an abrasive charge for creating the rubbing action in the test.
+✔ Steel balls are used as an abrasive charge to create the test’s rubbing action.

-The percentage wear of the aggregates due to rubbing with steel balls is taken as abrasion value.
+✔ The percentage wear of the aggregates due to rubbing with steel balls is taken as the abrasion value.

 a.
-It helps to determine the strength, toughness, relative quality, abrasion characteristics, and physical behavior of aggregates.
+It helps to determine aggregates’ strength, toughness, relative quality, abrasion characteristics, and physical behavior.

 b.
-It gives the idea to improve the properties of aggregates (asphalt or concrete) to bear the load and to be workable, reliable, and durable for stable and stiff structures.
+It gives the idea to improve aggregate properties to bear the load and be workable, reliable, and durable for stable and stiff structures.

 c.
-This test indicates that the materials having more abrasion is quite less hard and can be easily damaged.
+This test indicates that the more abrasive materials are relatively less hard and can be easily damaged.

 a.
 Weighing Balance

 c.
-Abrasion testing machine with inside diameter 70cm and inside length 50cm
+Abrasion testing machine with an inside diameter of 70 cm and inside length of 50 cm.

 d.
-Steel balls (abrasive charge) of diameter 48mm and weighing between 390g to 445g.
+Steel balls (abrasive charge) of diameter 48mm and weighing between 390 gm to 445gm.

 |A||12||5000 ± 25|